Run a Public Vorliq Node

 Open Your Node to the Network

 After the server is running, open port 5001 for peer blockchain communication and port 80 for the web app.
-Register your node in the Vorliq Registry page using your public IP address and port 5001, then share the node URL in the Vorliq Discord and Telegram so community members can connect.
+Register your node in the Vorliq Registry page using your public IP address and port 5001, then share the node URL in the Vorliq Discord so community members can connect.